MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [**Azure Firewall**][AzFW] is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and cloud scalability.
 You can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
 Azure Firewall uses a static public IP address for your virtual network resources.
 It allows outside firewalls to identify traffic that originates from your virtual network.
 The service is fully integrated with Azure Monitor for logging and analytics.

 If you use the vWAN Topology, the [**Azure Firewall Manager**][AzFWMgr] is a security management service that provides central security policy and route management for cloud-based security perimeters.
 It works with Azure Virtual WAN Hub, a Microsoft-managed resource that lets you easily create hub and spoke architectures.
-When security and routing policies are associated with such a hub, it is referred to as a secured virtual hub.
+When security and routing policies are associated with such a hub, it's referred to as a secured virtual hub.

 [**Network virtual appliances**][NVA].
 In the hub, the perimeter network with access to the internet is normally managed through an Azure Firewall instance or a farm of firewalls or web application firewall (WAF).